 Miniatures are perhaps the most charming, the most beguiling form of portraiture.
 Intensely personal, given as a love tokens, painted to celebrate a marriage or mourn a death, or a given as a token of favour in Royal circles, they represent very human emotions and stories.
 Grand oil paintings were public displays of wealth, power or learning, but miniatures were designed for personal appreciation, to be carried close to the heart, to be held, treasured and glimpsed in private.

 Long treasured by collectors, portrait miniatures have once more moved into the public eye with the National Portrait Galleries ‘Elizabethan Treasures’ exhibition earlier this year which explored the work of Nicholas Hilliard and Isaac Oliver.
-Now, Tennants Auctioneers in North Yorkshire are selling a very good private family collection of portrait miniatures dating from the 16th to early 20th centuries from the Estate of the Late Mary, Countess of Gainsborough alongside good examples from other vendors in their Summer Fine Art Sale on 13th July.
+Now, Tennants Auctioneers in North Yorkshire are selling a very good private family collection of portrait miniatures dating from the 16th to early 20th centuries from the Estate of Mary, Countess of Gainsborough alongside good examples from other vendors in their Summer Fine Art Sale on 13th July.

 Miniatures arose from illustrations in illuminated manuscripts, and indeed the very word ‘miniature’ derives from the Latin miniare meaning to colour with red lead – the practise used for marking capital letters.
 In the mid-15th century competition from printed books along with an increase in demand for luxury goods saw illuminators switching to producing separate works of art.
 The first portrait miniatures in a recognisable form began to arise in the English and French courts in the 1520s.
 Portable watercolour portraits on vellum (calf skin) mounted on card were being painted by early proponents such as Jean Clouet in France and Lucas Horenbout in England.